 In other words, EOFY is the time to wrap up the previous year so you can start the new year on the right foot.

-What to do at the end of a tax year
+What to do at the end of tax year

-EOFY often rolls around faster than you think it will, so being proactive and ensuring you are properly prepared can be a lifesaver.
-Here are some key things you can do to make sure you’re good to go this tax season:
+EOFY often rolls around faster than you think, so being proactive and ensuring you are properly prepared can be a lifesaver.
+So, here are some key things you can do to make sure you’re good to go this tax season.

 1. Organise your documents

 Gather your payslips, bank statements, receipts for deductible expenses, and any investment records.
-Keep them in an organised and safe place so that they’re easily accessible come tax time.
+Keep them in an organised, safe place so they’re easily accessible come tax time.

 2. Keep up to date with the latest tax legislation and regulations